 Powerful Hecate I’m aware of your power of resurrection, is there any possibility to bring my friend back?

-But in that moment the faces switched, the face that already talked to me was looking towards somewhere else, now staring at me was the face of an old woman and now her hair was all white, she seemed upset and quite serious.
+But in that moment the faces switched, the face that already talked to me was looking toward somewhere else, now staring at me was the face of an old woman and now her hair was all white, she seemed upset and quite serious.

 It must be that each face comprehends a different aspect of Hecate as the girls said and it made sense, I must have talked to the Mother’s face but now I’m guessing this one could be the Crone.